Fire World: Part Five

 Gwyneth is boarded onto the Ark and placed into a casket.
 Despite having written something with the claw that should have brought her back to life her body remains lifeless.
-The Merriman family is reunited and they all gather around the casket along with Lefar and Bernard.
+The Merriman family is reunited and they all gather around the casket along with Lefarr and Bernard.
 It is then when Eliza reveals what she learned from Gwyneth, that Gwyneth is her mother.
 At that point Rosa walks in and is not pleased of seeing Gwyneth in the casket and demands that she be removed from the Ark.
 When she is told that Gwyneth may be still alive due to what she wrote on the boat with the claw before she died, Rosa proceeds to ensure her death by attempting to drive a wooden stake through her.
 David manages to stop her and Eliza explains that despite all the bad she has done she is still her mother and wishes for her body to stay on the Ark.
 Before leaving the area with Gwyneth's casket Harlan hands over the claw that he took from Gwyneth to David and tells David to meet him at the casket alone at some point to discuss a few things.

 Later on Rosa pulls David aside and has a private conversation with him.
 She claims that the Tapestry up on floor 108 is gone.
 It has somehow vanished when the Librarium was slowly transforming into the Ark of Co:pern:ica.

 Besides the loss of the Tapestry everything seems to be doing just fine in the Ark.
-Lefar starts helping Bernard satisfy his curiosity about the bees that colonised after the Ark came to be and everything seems to be doing just fine.
+Lefarr starts helping Bernard satisfy his curiosity about the bees that colonised after the Ark came to be and everything seems to be doing just fine.